CSS Controls: Applying Border and Border Radius

 left can have a dotted one.

 Here is one example of how the use of borders will visually enhance a design.
-Using “The Coast” theme, adding a border to the logo sets it apart from the navigation items and gives it a powerful appearance.
+Using “The Coast” template, adding a border to the logo sets it apart from the navigation items and gives it a powerful appearance.
 Compare the image on the left that has no border, to the one on the right with a solid border on all sides, to see the difference.

 Editing a border